Bhoomika121002/ShortestPathFinder/README.md

 ![unnamed](https://user-images.githubusercontent.com/78655015/204598638-6e07472c-1f58-487d-9ec0-6b464ea90d5b.png)

+# Problem Statement
+The recurring problem of in-flight customer wait time and the rise in the cost of airfare.

+# Objectives

+● It is used for finding the shortest path of flights using the Dijkstra algorithm which will save Time and Cost for the customer.
+● To study, determine and identify the shortest path in a network used for the organization of Flights.
+● We utilized a graph to depict a map, where the vertices are cities and the edges are the routes between the cities.
+The graph will be directed if the routes are one-way; otherwise, it will be undirected.

 # DATA STRUCTURES
 ## ADJACENCY LISTS:
 By far the most common data structure for storing graphs is the adjacency list.
 It is an array of lists, each containing the neighbors of one of the vertices or the out-neighbors if the graph is directed.